iqtree/iqtree.github.io/doc/Compilation-Guide.md

 5. Compile source code with `make`:

-        make

-    You can speed up the compilation by specifying the number of CPU cores to use with `make` by e.g.:

-        make -j4
+        make -j

-    to use 4 cores instead of the default 1 core.
+    `j` option tells it to use all CPU cores to speed up the compilation.
+Without this option, `make` uses only one core, which might be slow.

-This creates an executable `iqtree` (`iqtree-omp` for older multicore versions <= 1.5.X).
-It can be copied to your system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree`.
+This creates an executable `iqtree2` (`iqtree` for version 1).
+It can be copied to your system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree2`.

 >**TIP**: The above guide typically compiles IQ-TREE with `gcc`.
 If you have Clang installed and want to compile with Clang, the compilation will be similar to Mac OS X like below.
 {: .tip}